 Before assets and debts can be divided in a divorce, each and every item must be characterized as either community or separate property.

-Our attorneys have the skill and knowledge to directly negotiate with your spouse or his/her attorney to protect your rights to marital assets; or, if an agreement cannot be reached, we will persuasively argue your position in court.
+Our attorneys have the skill and knowledge to directly negotiate with your spouse or his/her attorney to protect your rights to marital assets; or, if a marital settlement agreement cannot be reached, we will persuasively argue your position in court.

 The choice to seek marital dissolution can be a difficult decision, especially when children are involved.
 Our firm is dedicated to making the process as painless and straightforward as possible.
 We represent clients in both contested and uncontested divorces.
 We evaluate your situation and advise you of all your options under the law, so we can custom tailor an experience you can look back on without regret.

 Contact Our Experienced California Property Division Attorneys Now

-No matter what stage of the process you are in, you can rely on the experience of our Riverside divorce attorneys in reaching resolutions in your case.
+No matter what stage of the process you are in, you can rely on the experience of our divorce attorneys in reaching resolutions in your case.
 Our Southern California family law firm fights hard to make the legal system work for our clients.
 Our attorneys have litigated property division cases throughout the State of California, including Riverside, Los Angeles, Orange and San Bernardino counties.
 Call the experienced family law attorneys at Talkov Law at (951) 888-3300 or contact us online for a free consultation about your case.
 Learn how our experienced divorce attorney, Colleen Sparks, can guide you through the court process in a prompt and clear manner.